Héctor Mercado: Coaching career

-In 2010, Mercado served as the pitching coach of the Gulf Coast League Astros.
-In 2011, he was promoted to Kissimmee.
+In 2010, Mercado served as the pitching coach of the Gulf Coast League Astros, the rookie-level affiliate of the Houston Astros.

-Mercado was named as the pitching coach for the GCL Phillies East for the 2018 season.
+Mercado was named as the pitching coach for the Philadelphia Phillies rookie-level affiliate, the Gulf Coast League Phillies, for the 2018 season.

+On October 28, 2022, Mercado was hired to serve as the pitching coach for the Saraperos de Saltillo of the Mexican League.